user profile avatar

 Bio

 I am Noelani Martinez.
-I’m a 17-year-old Filipino high school junior who loves to play drums, sing, and write songs to convey my emotions through music best!
+I’m a Filipino American who loves to play drums, sing, and write songs to convey my emotions through music best!
 As a dedicated ROTC cadet and 10+ year choir kid, I have gained communication and leadership skills and had many experiences in volunteering and community service.
 As a dedicated professional with proven management, leadership, and communication performance, I am detail-oriented in problem-solving and planning.
 My love for music and performing has contributed to my creative style of life, leading me to dream of pursuing music composition with a focus on drumming in college!

 Education